- Mrs Porter: Careers Lead. E: email@example.com T: 01708 730244, ext.210

 Addressing the needs of each pupil

-All students have at least two impartial careers advice sessions led by Ms Hill from Prospects, a company specialising in that field.
+All students have at least two impartial careers advice sessions led by Mrs Witchalls.
 Students are supported through targeted careers advice based on their career interest or industry type.
 Students with additional needs, or those at risk, are allocated additional one-to-one careers advice sessions to ensure that they choose the correct pathway for their own career aims.
+M

 The Bower Park Pledge

-By the end of year 11, we are committed that all Bower Park Academy students will:
+By the end of year 11, we are committed that all Bower Park Academy students will have had the opportunity to:

 - Attend a professional performance